 Recovery from Spiritual or Religious Abuse

 An integrated approach to spiritual care:

-My approach to spiritual direction is rooted in the contemplative Christian tradition and is informed by contemporary psychology, social theory, and a deep appreciation for religious & cultural diversity.
-I am fully LGBTQIA+ affirming, trauma-informed, and mindful of the unique struggles faced by those who have suffered from racial and economic injustice.
+My approach to spiritual direction is rooted in the contemplative Christian tradition, and is also informed by contemporary psychology, social theory, and a deep appreciation for religious & cultural diversity.
+I am trauma-informed, LGBTQIA+ affirming, and mindful of the unique struggles faced by those who have suffered from racial and economic injustices.
 My goal is to create a safe space in which people can wrestle with life's most perplexing questions while remaining open to the presence and movement of God in their lives.
 I believe that holistic spiritual direction and transformation incorporates both mind and body, addressing the inherent connections between our inward and outward lives.
-Accordingly, I seek to incorporate a variety of different modalities that encourage an embodied sense of spirituality and the sacred.
-My background as a musician and artist has deeply attuned me to the ways in which creative expression can serve as a vehicle for spiritual intuition and communication with the Divine, and so I also enjoy incorporating art, music, and movement into spiritual direction sessions when desired and appropriate.
+Accordingly, I draw from and incorporate a variety of different modalities that encourage an embodied sense of spirituality and the sacred.
+My background as a musician and artist has deeply attuned me to the ways in which creative expression can serve as a vehicle for spiritual intuition and communication with the Divine, and I enjoy incorporating art, music, and movement into spiritual direction whenever desired and appropriate.

 Click below to learn about three tools that I have found especially helpful for spiritual growth: